snotskie/ttrpg/site/src/characters.md

 **Ambidexterity:** In a Monstrous Endeavor you may activate two muddle buttons per round.

+**Calling Card:** Up to once per Stealth Endeavor, when you would be made you instead increase the alertness of the Endeavor.

+**Quick Scan:** Up to once per Discovery Endeavor, when a lay of the land is given, you may choose a type of glimmer button.
+More of that type will be added to the number line than usual.

 **Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
 Then this ability cannot be activated again until you spend ⑤ to recharge it.

 !!! note "Effect Wording: Spend Ⓧ to Recharge"